evildmp/diataxis-documentation-framework/tutorials.rst

 Obligations of the teacher
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~

-**The teacher has responsibility**, for what the pupil is to learn, what the pupil will do in order to learn it, and
+**The teacher has responsibility**: for what the pupil is to learn, what the pupil will do in order to learn it, and
 for the pupil's success.
 The only responsibility of the pupil is to be attentive and to follow the teacher's directions
 as closely as they can. **There is no responsibility on the pupil to learn, understand or remember** - the learner's
 *only* obligation in this contract is to do things as directed.